 As set forth above, Mr. Christian Coco is also an officer and/or employee of companies within the Edizione group.
 In addition, Ms. Concepción del Rivero Bermejo has been appointed non-executive chairperson of Onivia, which is active in the wholesale market of optic fiber for the FTTH -fiber to the home- operators in the retail segment, and Ms. María Luisa Guijarro Piñal has been appointed non-executive Chair of Adamo Telecom, S.L., which is also active in the wholesale market of optic fiber for the FTTH operators in the retail segment and in the sale of retail FTTH optic fiber for final consumers.
+As non-executive Chair of Adamo Telecom, S.L., Ms. María Luisa Guijarro Piñal, requested not to have information regarding a potential application by the Guarantor for subsidies from the 'Unico' programme (a programme for the universalisation of digital infrastructures for cohesion broadband).
+Finally, Ms. Alexandra Reich has been appointed member of the Advisory Board of Salt SA Switzerland, member of the Board of Directors of Speed-Connect Austria -Infinigate Germany (Infracapital), a greenfield fibre rollout in rural areas, and Infinigate Holding AG -Switzerland (Bridgepoint), a value added distributor in cybersecurity in EMEA, and member of the Supervisory of ING Group.
 In relation to the above appointment of Mr. Christian Coco, the Nominations, Remunerations and Sustainability Committee of the Guarantor issued a favourable report upon his appointment as Director, in which his position as officer and/or employee of companies within the Edizione group was taken into account.
 In relation to the above appointment of Ms. Concepción del Rivero Bermejo, the Nominations, Remunerations and Sustainability Committee of the Guarantor resolved that there was no conflict of interest.
 In relation to the above appointment of Ms. María Luisa Guijarro Piñal, the Audit and Risk Management Committee of the Guarantor resolved that there was no conflict of interest.
+In relation to the above appointments of Ms. Alexandra Reich, the Audit and Risk Management Committee of the Guarantor resolved that there was no conflict of interest.
+However, on her appointment as a member of the Advisory Board of Salt SA Switzerland, the same Committee concluded that there was no permanent conflict of interest.
+Therefore, there could be a specific conflict of interest in certain circumstances, which will require setting out some rules to adequately address this.